About Neurostimulators and Drug Pumps

 More: Synchromed® II Drug Pump

-A programmer allows you to adjust the neurostimulation therapy settings, and a personal therapy manager allows you to receive a dose of medication, within limits set by your doctor.
+A programmer allows you to adjust the neurostimulation settings, and a personal therapy manager allows you to receive a dose of medication from the drug pump, within limits set by your doctor.

 More: MyStim® Programmer